City-of-Helsinki/mlops-template/README.md

 ## Working with the template:

 The template assumes working within a Docker container.
-Non-container install may work but is not recommended.
+Non-container use is possible but not recommended.

 ### Option 1: Codespaces

 Launch codespaces on your repository.

-For further configuration, edit `.devcontainer/devcontainer.json`
+Codespaces builds a container according to `.devcontainer/devcontainer.json`.

 ### Option 2: Local

 Clone the repository.

 ## Running the container

-The template container has three modes: two for development `vsc` (default) and `jupyterlab`, and one for running the `api`.
+The template container has three modes: two for development `vsc` (default) and `jupyterlab`, and `api` for running the API.
 The mode is given to Docker as an environment variable `MODE`.

 ### VSC: